kevin-dong-nai-jia/OpenGC3/README.md

 ## Motivation

-Though C++ has existed for many years, there’s still no efficient and instinctive way to create containers in ANSI C (without using any extensions provided by a specific compiler).
+Though C++ has existed for many years, there’s still no efficient and instinctive way to create containers by ANSI C macros (without using any extensions provided by specific compiler).

 ## Contributor